henningte/pmird/README.md

 remotes::install_github("henningte/pmird")
 ```

-The pmird database can be downloaded from Zotero (Teickner, Pebesma, and
+The pmird database can be downloaded from Zotero (Teickner and Knorr
-Knorr 2025).
-The downloaded database needs to be imported in a running
+2025).
+The downloaded database needs to be imported in a running MariaDB
-MariaDB instance.
-In a linux terminal, the downloaded sql file can be
+instance.
+In a linux terminal, the downloaded sql file can be imported
-imported like so:
+like so:

 ``` bash
 mysql -u<user> -p<password> pmird < pmird-backup-2025-04-03.sql